geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 In this task, you will validate whether the changes you made earlier were synchronized from Adatum’s on-premises AD to Azure AD.
 You will validate the changes using the Microsoft 365 admin center, and then you’ll perform the same validations using Windows PowerShell.
 This gives you experience in validating synchronization using both the Microsoft 365 admin center GUI and PowerShell.

 1. You should still be on your Domain Controller VM (LON-DC1) after finishing the prior task.
-If you need to log back in, log in as **adatum\administrator** with a password of **Pa55w.rd.**
+If you need to log back in, log in as the **Administrator** with a password of **Pa55w.rd.**

-2. If **Internet Explorer** is still open and a tab exists for the **Microsoft 365 admin center**, then select that tab now and proceed to the next step.
-Otherwise, enter **https://portal.office.com/** in the address bar to open the **Microsoft Office Home** page, log in as **Holly@M365xZZZZZZ.onmicrosoft.com** and password **Pa55w.rd**, and then on the **Microsoft Office Home** page, select **Admin**.
+2. In your **Internet Explorer** browser, if a tab exists for the **Microsoft 365 admin center**, then select that tab now and proceed to the next step.
+Otherwise, enter **https://portal.office.com/** in the address bar to open the **Microsoft Office Home** page, log in as **Holly@XXYYZZa.xxxCustomDomainxxx.xxx.** and password **Pa55w.rd**, and then on the **Microsoft Office Home** page, select **Admin**.

 3. In the **Microsoft 365 admin center**, you should still be on the **Active Users** page; if not, then in the left-hand navigation pane, select **Users** and then **Active Users**.

-4. To validate the results of the synchronization, you need to see the **Sync Status** of each user.
-By default, this field is not displayed in the **Active users** list; therefore, you need to customize the **Active users** view to display this field.   <br/>

-	‎Scroll to the far-right side of the window, and in the heading bar, select **Choose columns**.

-5. In the **Choose column** window, select the **Sync status** check box and then select **Save.**

-6. In the **Active users** list, scroll to the right and verify the **Sync status** column appears.
-Hover your mouse over any of the **Sync status** icons to display the corresponding value.

-7. Let’s begin by validating the synchronization results for the addition of the Scotty Heyward user accounts.   <br/>

-	‎If you’ll recall, you created an identity mismatch situation in Task 1 where the email addresses in Scotty’s on-premises account and his cloud account each pointed to a different domain.
+4. Let’s begin by validating the synchronization results for the addition of the Scotty Heyward user accounts.
+If you’ll recall, you created an identity mismatch situation in Task 1 where the email addresses in Scotty’s on-premises account and his cloud account each pointed to a different domain.
 Let’s see how this manifested itself in Microsoft 365 following the synchronization.   <br/>

-	‎Locate **Scotty Heyward** in the **Active users** list (to quickly find Scotty, in the **Search** box that appears on the menu bar above list of users, enter **Scotty** and press Enter).  <br/>
+	‎Locate **Scotty Heyward** in the **Active users** list.
+To quickly find his record, enter **Scotty** in the **Search** box that appears on the menu bar above list of users and then press Enter.  <br/>

 	‎**Note:** You may need to wait up to 10 minutes before Scotty’s user accounts appears in the list.
-Continue to refresh the window until you see both his accounts (refreshing the page displays all the users, so you’ll have to enter Scotty again in the Search box).
-You cannot proceed until Scotty’s accounts appear.
+Continue to refresh the window until you see both his accounts (refreshing the page displays all the users, so you’ll have to enter **Scotty** again in the **Search** box).
+You cannot proceed until Scotty’s accounts appear. <br/>

-8. Because you created an identity mismatch situation, the forced synchronization process ended up creating two user accounts for Scotty in Microsoft 365 – one for his **onmicrosoft.com** account and one for his on-premises **XXYYZZa.xxxCustomDomainxxx.xxx** account.
-Each of Scotty’s accounts will have its own mailbox because the mailboxes will have different domains and routing addresses.
-In a normal situation in which the two accounts have the same UPN, you will end up with one user account that has multiple SMTP address in the email address property chain.  <br/>
+	Because you created an identity mismatch situation, the forced synchronization process ended up creating two user accounts for Scotty in Microsoft 365 – one for his **onmicrosoft.com** account and one for his on-premises **XXYYZZa.xxxCustomDomainxxx.xxx** account.
+Each account will have its own mailbox because the mailboxes have different domains and routing addresses; this is the result of the forked identity mismatch that you purposely created.
+To fix this situation, you will use soft matching to troubleshoot this problem in the next task. <br/>

-	‎Once Scotty’s two accounts appear, scroll to the right in the **Active users** list to display the **Sync status** of each.
-You’ll notice that Scotty’s **onmicrosoft.com** account has a sync status of **In cloud**, while his on-premises **XXYYZZa.xxxCustomDomainxxx.xxx** account has a sync status of **Synced with Active Directory**. <br/>

-	‎This is the result of the forked identity mismatch that we purposely created.
-To fix this situation, you will use soft matching to troubleshoot this problem in the next task.
+	**Note:** In a normal situation in which the two accounts have the same UPN, you will end up with one user account that has multiple SMTP address in the email address property chain.  <br/>

-9. Now let’s examine the synchronization results for the groups that you updated in Tasks 2 and 3.  <br/>
+5. Now let’s examine the synchronization results for the groups that you updated in the previous tasks.  <br/>

 	‎In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups**, and then select **Groups** again.

-10. In the **Groups** list, verify that the **Manufacturing** group appears, and that the **Print Operators** group does not appear.
-As mentioned previously, built-in groups such as the Print Operators security group are not synced from the on-premises environment to Microsoft 365, even when you add memmbers to the group as you did in Task 3. <br/>
+6. In the **Groups** window, verify that the **Manufacturing** group appears in the list, and that the **Print Operators** group does NOT appear.
+As mentioned previously, built-in groups such as the **Print Operators** security group are not synced from the on-premises environment to Microsoft 365, even when you add memmbers to the group as you did in the earlier task. <br/>

-	**Note:** You may need to wait up to 10 minutes before the Manufacturing group appears.
+	**Note:** You may need to wait up to 10 minutes before the **Manufacturing** group appears.
 Continue to refresh the list until you see the group.

-11. In the **Groups** list, locate the **Manufacturing** group.
-Scroll to the right and verify the value in the **Sync status** column (this column appears by default for Groups, and it appears to the right of the **group Type** column).
-For this security group, hovering your mouse over the **Sync status** icon indicates that it was **Synced from on-premises**.

-12. Select the **Manufacturing** group to open the **Manufacturing** group window.
+7. Select the **Manufacturing** group to open the **Manufacturing** group window.

-13. In the **Manufacturing** group window, note that it’s a mail-enabled security group that contains the three members that you assigned.
-Also note the message indicating that you can only manage this group in your on-premises environment using either Active Directory users and groups (i.e. Users and Computers) or the on-premises Exchange admin center.
+8. In the **Manufacturing** group window, note that it’s a mail-enabled security group that contains three members.
+Also note the message indicating that you can only manage this group in your on-premises environment using either Active Directory users and groups (i.e. Users and Computers) or the on-premises Exchange admin center. <br/>

-14. In the **Manufacturing** group window, select the **Members** tab.
+	Select the **Members** tab.
 Note that the group has no owner (the system did not automatically assign Holly Spencer as the group owner).
+Verify that the three users that you added as members of the on-premises group have been synced up and are members of this cloud-based group as well.
 Close the **Manufacturing** group window.

-15. Now let’s examine this group using Windows PowerShell.
+9. Now let’s examine this group using Windows PowerShell.
 If **Windows PowerShell** is already open on the taskbar, then select the PowerShell icon and proceed to the next step; otherwise, type **Powershell** in the **Search** field on the taskbar and then right-click on the **Windows PowerShell** application and select **Run as administrator**.

-16. You should begin by running the following command that connects your PowerShell session to the Microsoft Online Service:  <br/>
+10. You should begin by running the following command that connects your PowerShell session to the Microsoft Online Service:  <br/>

 	‎**Connect-MsolService**

-17. In the **Sign in** dialog box, log in as **Holly@XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain name) and password of **Pa55w.rd**.
+11. In the **Sign in** dialog box, log in as **Holly@XXYYZZa.xxxCustomDomainxxx.xxx** (where XXYYZZ is your unique UPN Name provided by your lab hosting provider and xxxCustomDomainxxx.xxx is your lab hosting provider's custom domain name) and password of **Pa55w.rd**.

-18. Run the following command that retrieves all the Office 365 groups:   <br/>
+12. Run the following command that retrieves all the Office 365 groups:   <br/>

 	‎**Get-MsolGroup**

-19. In the list of groups that’s displayed, you should verify that you can see the **Research** and **Manufacturing** groups, and that you do not see the **Print Operators** group.
+13. In the list of groups that’s displayed, you should verify that you can see the **Research** and **Manufacturing** groups, and that you do not see the **Print Operators** group.

-20. To verify that the group membership changes that you made in your on-premises Active Directory were synced to the **Research** group in Microsoft 365, select the **ObjectID** for the **Research** group in the prior list, right-click on it and select **Copy**.   <br/>
+14. To verify that the group membership changes that you made in your on-premises Active Directory were synced to the **Research** group in Microsoft 365, you should copy the **ObjectID** for the **Research** group to your clipboard.
+Drag your mouse over the ObjectId string and then press **Ctrl-C**.   <br/>

-	‎Then run the following command to retrieve this group (where **{ObjectID}** is the ObjectID of the Research group; when you get to this point when entering the command, right-click and select **Paste** to paste in the ObjectID that you previously copied): <br/>
+	‎Then run the following command to display the members of this group.
+In the command, replace **<ObjectId>** with the value that you copied in the prior step by pressing **Ctrl-V** to paste in the value. <br/>

-	‎**Get-MsolGroupMember -GroupObjectId {ObjectID}**
+	‎**Get-MsolGroupMember -GroupObjectId <ObjectID>**

-21. Verify the membership of the Research group does NOT contain the users who you earlier removed from the group in AD DS.
+15. Verify the membership of the Research group does **NOT** contain the users who you earlier removed from the group in AD DS.
 The users who were removed from the group were:

 	- Cai Chu